 -

-This will get you a through ticket from Brussels to Frederikshavn with an overnight stop in Hamburg included, which is what you want.
-If you have problems, by all means just book Brussels-Hamburg and Hamburg-Frederikshavn separately.
+This will get you a through ticket from Brussels to Copenhagen with an overnight stop in Hamburg included.
+If you have problems, by all means just book Brussels-Hamburg and Hamburg-Copenhagen separately.

-If you're returning, now book Copenhagen to Brussels with an overnight stop in Hamburg using the same technique.
+If you're returning, now book Copenhagen to Brussels with an overnight stop in Hamburg using the same stopover method.

 -